Enterprise Semantic Model

 Ask yourself what the key initiatives are within the organization coming down the pipeline?
 Are there major system upgrades or replacement?
 Are there a set of analytic use cases for consideration?
 Consider core data objects or business data domains that are involved.

-Select Reference Data for building your Enterprise Semantic Model
+Select data from the Data Catalog for building your Enterprise Semantic Model

-Select relevant reference data from the Reference Data library as building blocks for the Enterprise Semantic Model and initiate a gap analysis.
+Select relevant data from the Data Dictionary library as building blocks for the Enterprise Semantic Model and initiate a gap analysis.
 This is where you start to harmonize data across your data architecture.
 This process involves collaboration between IT and respective business groups.

 Identify design requirements and build with continous refinement